mstksg/inCode/copy/entries/hamilton-1.md

 then we would need to convert an `R n` (an n-dimensional vector of all of the positions) into an `R m` (a vector in the underlying Cartesian space).

-Okay, that was simple.
-Let's maybe try to calculate something more
-complicated: the *momenta* of a system, given its positions and velocities (configuration).
+Simple enough, but let's maybe try to calculate something more complicated: the *momenta* of a system, given its positions and velocities (configuration).

 We remember that we have a nice formula for that, up above: